w3c/wot-testing/events/2022.09.Online/README.md

 A secondary goal is to identify feature coverage and at risk features for the Profile Implementation Report.

 ### Contribution to Profiles specification
-  - Provide the TDs of your implementation of the Profile specification at https://github.com/w3c/wot-testing/tree/main/events/2022.09/Profiles.
+  - Provide the TDs of Things of your implementation of the Profile specification at https://github.com/w3c/wot-testing/tree/main/events/2022.09/Profiles/Producers.
     You need to group them under your implementation name, like `intel-nodejs/TDs`.
+  - Fill in the [manual.csv](https://github.com/w3c/wot-testing/blob/main/events/2022.09.Online/Profile/manual.csv) for the Profile specification and submit it in the Profiles directory under your implementation folder.
+Some of the assertions apply only for Consumers, some apply only for Producers.
+  - Provide implementation description of your consumer implementation of the Profile specification at https://github.com/w3c/wot-testing/tree/main/events/2022.09/Profiles/Consumers.
+You need to group them under your implementation name, like `intel-nodejs/TDs`.
-  - Fill in the [manual.csv](https://github.com/w3c/wot-testing/blob/main/events/2022.09.Online/Profile/manual.csv) for the Profile specification and submit it in the Profiles directory under Results.
-This file is needed for the manual results.
+  - Fill in the [manual.csv](https://github.com/w3c/wot-testing/blob/main/events/2022.09.Online/Profile/manual.csv) for the Profile specification and submit it in the Profiles directory under under your implementation folder.
+Some of the assertions apply only for Consumers, some apply only for Producers.
-    This file should go in the folder of your implementation.

 ## Participation
 This is a WoT IG event.
 We can have contributors who are not WoT members but they have to be